Canoe Island (Washington): French Camp

 In 1965, Dr. Warren and Florence Heath “Bunny” Horton Austin purchased Canoe Island for $95,000.
 Bunny Austin was the daughter of Horace E. Horton, founder of the Chicago Bridge & Iron Company.
 Three years after purchasing the island, the Austins established the “Institut Francile” and Canoe Island Camps, Inc. with help from Le Lycée Francais de Los Angeles.
 At first, the camp operated on Orcas Island at the Madrona Inn in Eastsound.The Austins chose to establish a French camp because no other French camp existed on the West coast at the time, and they sought to create one for their daughter, Dorothy Austin.
 Dr. Austin held a deep appreciation for French language and culture that sparked when he was a child.
 He also served in France with General Patton's Third Army in the 49th Field Hospital during World War II.

 The Austins continued to hold the camp on Orcas while developing buildings and infrastructure on Canoe Island.
 Architect Paul Gray of California oversaw the building plans.
 When the buildings were completed in 1975, all camp operations moved to Canoe Island.
+Canoe Island is the site of the first British telephone box in the San Juans; another was later placed on San Juan Island.

 In 1992, Dr. Austin established the camp as a 501(c)(3) non-profit and renamed the organization Canoe Island French Camp.
 This change also established a board of directors, who continue to run the camp today in conjunction with the camp directors.